liute62/Andorid-PM2.5/README.md

 It contains features as below:

-1. Basical Http Restful services like Login, Register, Change pwd, Email, ect.
+1. Basic Http Restful services like Login, Register, Change password, email, ect.

-2. Pull and push PM 2.5 density and other enviromental related information from and to our server.
+2. Pull and push PM 2.5 density and other environmental related information from and to our server.

-3. Calculate the data and plot graph for visualization.
+3. An algorithm for calculating the number of PM2.5 breathed in and plot 12 different graphs for visualization.

+4. Intelligent health reminder based on your environmental information and your health state.

-4. Personal state detections by using the mobile built-in sensor to estimate entrained-air volume.
+5. Personal state detections by using the mobile built-in sensor, such as estimating entrained-air volume when you are walking, running and playing sports.

-5. Map function for better viewing polluted enviroment, but it is only available in China Mainland.
+6. Map function for better viewing polluted environment, but it is only available in China Mainland.

-6. Embedded Devices Connection --- the affiliated wristband and 803 PM2.5 indoor detection devices by using bluetooth and UDP protocal.
+7. Embedded Devices Connection --- the affiliated wristband and 803 PM2.5 indoor detection device by using Bluetooth and UDP protocal.

+8. Cache mechanism for reducing redundant calculation and too many accesses to the database.

+9. A Thread pool for network operations by using Volley Framework.

 ## Licence: All Rights Reserved.